-Even for teams that aren’t judged by AUM, their work performance does affect the firm’s profitability that is derived from the revenue of assets managed.
+Even for teams not judged by total assets, their work performance does affect the firm’s profitability that is derived from the revenue of assets managed.

 In short, beneath the surface of AUM lurks a lot of risk.

-An investment organization that prides itself on having a high AUM could have the rug pulled out from under its feet when one or a few high-net-worth investors take their assets elsewhere.
+Wealth and asset management firms that pride themselves on high AUM could have the rug pulled out from under their feet.
+All it takes one or a few high-net-worth investors to take their assets elsewhere.

-Some financial institutions rely on a handful of large investors for cash flow.
+Some firms rely on a handful of large investors for cash flow.
 Let’s say there is a fund supported by 5 investors each with $100 million, and then one backs out.
 AUM now drops 20%, and revenue falls similarly.
 Are these firms prepared for such risk?

 Some funds are exclusive, and they perform extremely well.
 If one investor leaves, someone else can easily fill that coveted spot.
 Other funds aren’t so fortunate, and the loss of a major investor can be financially painful.

 The same situation holds true for advisory firms that have several clients, but a minority of those accounts for a (dangerously) disproportionate share of the firm’s total assets under management.
 If one or a few of those key clients leave, a financial hole needs to be filled.

 To fill those holes or preventing holes from forming in the first place, investment companies need a plan to attract clients/investors, as well as well as take measures to ensure they remain clients.